 Project Number: BC-7

-A proposal for the development of a feasibility study by the BCWMC Engineer was approved at the July 2019 BCWMC meeting.
-The study got underway in the fall 2019 and was completed in spring 2020.
-At their meeting in May 2020, the BCWMC approved implementation of the project to dredge all 3 lagoons to a depth of 6 feet (Alternative 2-all).
-A public hearing was held September 17, 2020; there was no public input and the project was officially ordered by resolution.
+After a detailed feasibility study, in May 2020 the BCWMC approved implementation of the project to dredge all 3 lagoons to a depth of 6 feet (Alternative 2-all).
+A public hearing was held September 17, 2020; there was no public input received at the hearing and the project was officially ordered by resolution.
 The project is being implemented (designed and constructed) by the BCWMC in close coordination with the Minneapolis Park and Rec Board.
 Project design at the 50% phase were approved in December 2021.
 90% designs were approved in June 2022.
 Construction began in early January 2023 and dredging was completed in March.
 Site restoration was completed in spring/summer 2023.
 A final report and recommendations for future dredging projects was presented in December 2023.

 This project will remove sediment that has collected in three of the seven “lagoons” created along the Main Stem of Bassett Creek in Wirth Park, between Golden Valley Road and Highway 55.
 These lagoons were originally created in the mid-1930s by Civilian Conservation Corps crews.
 A 2015 study found that the lagoons remained relatively unchanged until the early 1990s, when large amounts of sediment began to appear in the lagoons.
 The sedimentation appeared to slow or stop by the mid-1990s.
 The sedimentation in Lagoon “E” (immediately to the east of the chalet and parking area) is of concern to City of Minneapolis and Minneapolis Park and Recreation Board (MPRB) staff because the sedimentation may be contributing to flooding of the parking lot and a short section of Theodore Wirth Parkway.
 The sedimentation resulted in the creation of new “islands” in the creek/lagoons that reduced the flow capacity and floodplain storage of the creek.